Thinkmill/manypkg/.changeset/tricky-olives-admire.md

 "@manypkg/get-packages": patch
 ---

-Ignore git-ignored files when glob searching for packages.
+Ignore `node_modules` when glob searching for packages.
 This fixes an issue with package cycles.